 Meditation.
 While we might all know that meditation is widely recommended as a healthy way to manage stress, it also relieves physical complaints like headaches while boosting the immune system so that we are less likely to become ill.
 Stress can be particularly damaging to our bodies and so can medication BUT meditation does the complete opposite as it restores the body to a calm state, helps the body to repair itself and prevents new damage occurring from the physical effects of stress.

 Yoga.
 One yoga exercise is to sit cross-legged on the floor with a straight spine and your hands, palms up, on your knees while closing your eyes and taking a deep breath in.
 Hold your breath in for a slow count of four before exhaling to a slow count of eight.
 Wait for for eight seconds before repeating several times until you feel the calmness taking over.

 - Make an infusion or tea of fever few by steeping a small leaf in a cup of boiling water and allow to stand for 5 minutes.
 Then strain and sip a small quantity with lemon juice or if too bitter for your taste, add a little honey.
-More information on fever few can be found here.

 - A fairly new hand-held device that delivers a magnetic pulse to the back of the head provides a further natural treatment.
 This pulse is a single-pulse transcranial magnetic stimulation (sTMS) which is thought to disrupt the electrical events in the brain – those same electrical events that cause the preliminary symptoms of migraines with aura.
 Our earlier post will tell you more.